RL-STaR: Theoretical Analysis of Reinforcement Learning Frameworks for Self-Taught Reasoner

 \subsection{Problem Formulation}

-In our problem formulation, we consider a chain-of-thought (CoT) reasoning process consisting of $N$ steps.
-We denote $s_0$ as the initial input string and $s_n$ as the resulting string after the $n$-th CoT step, where $1 \leq n \leq N$.
-Each input and outcome string contains three types of variables: $\texttt{x}$, $\texttt{z}$, and $\texttt{y}$.
-In $s_n$, $\texttt{x}$ holds the content from $s_0$ that will be used in subsequent steps from $n+1$ to $N$; $\texttt{z}$ stores content generated during the previous $n$ steps to be used in the remaining steps; and $\texttt{y}$ stores the outcome produced by these previous steps.
-For example, consider binary addition: $101 + 110 = 1011$.
+In our problem formulation, we consider a chain of thought (CoT) reasoning process composed of $N $ steps where $N>1$.
+Let $ s_0 $ denote the initial input string, and $ s_n $ represent the resulting string after the $ n $-th CoT step, where $ 1 \leq n \leq N $.
+We assume that the chain-of-thought steps satisfy the Markov property: each string $ s_n $ contains sufficient information to derive the next string $ s_{n+1} $, without relying on information from any the preceding string $ s_{i}$ where $0\leq i<n$.
+For instance, in the addition problem $ 1+2+3+4 $, the chain-of-thought steps can be expressed as: